 Florida is one of the best regions in the US for family friendly accommodation, with lots of good-value self-catering options that offer plenty of space.
 I like Legacy Vacation Resorts Indian Shores in St. Pete Beach, where you can stay in a well-equipped two-bedroom apartment.
 It backs onto the Intracoastal Waterway, where you might spot manatees and dolphins, and is just steps from one of the best beaches on this part of the coast.

 Best time to visit the USA with your family

-- The USA is really easy to get around by car, as all the signs are in English and the roads are generally well-maintained.
-For families in particular, it’s important to ensure you have enough luggage space in your car, and it’s best to plan a trip with plenty of stops to stem any boredom caused by long drives.
+- It’s easy to get around by car — signs are in English and roads are generally well-maintained.
+Make sure you have enough luggage space in your car, and plan a trip with plenty of stops to stem any boredom caused by long drives.